 I have but one French friend in Paris (the aforementioned Breton), and after attending two soirées at his apartment in the run up to Christmas, I thought it was high time I returned the favour.
 I would not be attempting to imitate, though: whilst the gatherings he had hosted were about as quintessentially French as they come, mine was to be a soirée à l’anglaise.

 In other words, I was to introduce my friend to the British institution that is the Sunday Roast.

-Now, for my non-British readers who may not be familiar with the Sunday Roast, it is a meal normally consumed, as the name suggests, on a Sunday.
+Now, for my non-British readers who may not be familiar with the Sunday Roast, or Roast Dinner, it is a meal normally consumed, as the name suggests, on a Sunday.
 For my family, and many others, this is pretty much every Sunday without fail.
 At my family home, it is also eaten at midday(ish) on Sunday – the only day of the week when we would eat the main meal at lunchtime.
 Controversially, the Roast I would be preparing would actually be served on a Saturday night, but I thought this could be allowed in the name of not having to worry about a 7am start when conversing (and wine-drinking) into the night.

 Needless to say, when I presented my French friend with his dinner that Saturday night, one of the first things of which I informed him was the necessity of sampling the potatoes with butter.
 My potatoes are pretty damn good if I do say so myself; I refuse to have them wasted by improper consumption.